nhsengland/it-standards/security/guidance-for-using-open-internet-tools.md

 ### Why OITs are an opportunity

-OITs offer some significant advantages for you and the NHSEI, including:
+OITs offer some significant advantages for you and the NHS England, including:

 - Enabling you to work the way you want to, more effectively.
 - Usually cheaper than buying or building and supporting a dedicated tool.